Below, find short descriptions about accessibility in Jakarta.

 It is possible to park / drop passengers right at the square.
 Access is easy, no steps and stairs.
 On weekends and holidays it can be crowded.

 Access at CAFE BATAVIA

 The entrance is step-free and the interior spacious on the groundfloor.
 The second floor can only be reached by stairs.
 The toilets are not adapted for wheelchair-users but relatively spacious.
 In Jakarta, go to big malls for accessible restrooms!

 There are steps at the entrance but the museum provides a wooden ramp.
 Inside good access although not into every of the many small courts.
 A long and not too step ramp leads up into the second floor!
 You hardly find this a second time in Jakarta (or Indonesia).

 Access is easy on a long paved road along the pier.
 We usually ask for permission to be picked up at the end of the pier with our car.

 Some steps at the entrance, some stone ramps inside but also a number of single steps.
 To the second floor only access by stairs.

 The square has 4 entrances but only the entrance close to the President’s Palace is accessible for wheelchairs.
 It is easy to stroll around in the large park.

 A tunnel with stairs leads to the monument in the central part, but visitors with mobility limitations get permission to pass through the otherwise locked gates above ground.

-The elevator to the top of the monument is not wheelchair-accessible, nor is the museum in the bottom of the tower (A wheelchair-stair lift is installed but out of order).
+The elevator to the top of the monument is not wheelchair-accessible.
+The museum in the bottom of the tower has a wheelchair-stair lift, which is not always functioning.